Scoliosis surgery in children

 During surgery, your child's surgeon will use steel rods, hooks, screws, or other metal devices to straighten your child's spine and support the bones of the spine.
 Bone grafts are placed to hold the spine in the correct position and keep it from curving again.

 The surgeon will make at least one surgical cut to get to your child's spine.
 This cut may be in your child's back, chest, or both places.
 The surgeon may also do the procedure using a special video camera.

 - A surgical cut in the back is called the posterior approach.
-This surgery usually takes several hours.
+This surgery often takes several hours.

 - A cut through the chest wall is called a thoracotomy.
-The surgeon makes a cut in your child's chest, deflates a lung, and usually removes a rib.
+The surgeon makes a cut in your child's chest, deflates a lung, and often removes a rib.
 Recovery after this surgery is often faster.

 - Some surgeons do both of these approaches together.
 This is a much longer and more difficult operation.

-- Video-assisted thoracoscopic surgery (VATS) is a another technique.
+- Video-assisted thoracoscopic surgery (VATS) is another technique.
 It is used for certain kinds of spinal curves.
 It takes a lot of skill, and not all surgeons are trained to do it.
 The child must wear a brace for around 3 months after this procedure.